How To Install Zone Coverage & Man Coverage In Football

 Deep Defenders: 2

 Cover 2 is the first zone coverage in our series of zone coverages.
-Whereas cover 1 has one deep defender with man coverage underneath, cover 2 has two deep defenders, and all the underneath defenders are playing zone.
+Whereas Cover 1 has one deep defender with man coverage underneath, Cover 2 has two deep safeties, and all the underneath defenders are playing zone.

 Cover 3